Who will be teaching?

 Meet Niki

 Niki is the founder, owner, and primary teacher of both the Forest School program and Friday parent and child classes.
 She is an outdoor educator with more than 9 years of experience who simply cannot keep herself indoors.
-Her passion in life is to foster the educational, emotional, social, and physical wellbeing of all students by teaching them in the best possible place, nature.
+Her passion in life is to foster the empowerment, emotional, social, and physical wellbeing of all students by teaching them in the best possible place, nature.
 She truly believes in being your authentic self and the joy of child-led learning.
 She earned her Master’s in Experiential Education from Clemson University and finally feels she has found her calling in what she’s doing.
-When she is not teaching, she is taking care of her two children; or can be found hiking, cooking, and stopping to ID every bird she hears.
+When she is not teaching, she is taking care of her two children; or can be found hiking, playing her flute in the Flutasia flute chior, and stopping to ID every bird she hears.

 Meet Jesi